 Pro tip: Did you know that you can make smaller, incremental changes to your website in order to get more leads?
 Because conversion rate optimization involves writing, design and development, incremental design is a great solution to scientifically design for better results.

 Although there are a lot of social media platforms you could spend time updating, there are three that offer a very real benefit to businesses as they develop their marketing strategy.
 The Big 3 -- Facebook, Twitter, and LinkedIn are powerful platforms from which to launch and spread a message.
-When you’re considering how to spread the word through social media, consider your audiences, and if you’re paying for social media advertising, targeted audiences and multiple campaigns offer the greatest benefit.
+When you’re considering how to spread the word through social media marketing, consider your audiences, and if you’re paying for social media advertising, targeted audiences and multiple campaigns offer the greatest benefit.

 If recruiting is a top priority, you should also consider regular posting to Instagram to increase employer brand awareness.